 - 1. All primary buildings must front on a primary thoroughfare, with the exception of cottages, bungalows and townhouses, which may front on alleys or civic space. - 2.
 The facade of all primary buildings and accessory buildings, and massing components must have the same orientation. - 3.
 Buildings must be oriented parallel to the primary frontage line, with the following exceptions: - a.
 In the case where a thoroughfare bends, a building may take the orientation of adjacent buildings or orient toward the corner, at an angle determined by drawing an imaginary line between the endpoints of the two side lot lines along the frontage. - b.
 Buildings that are part of a Pocket Neighborhood must be oriented parallel to the civic space they face. - c.
-Building orientation may rotate by twenty two and a half degrees (22.5°) by waiver, based on demonstrating that natural landscape features preclude meeting building orientation standards and that those features were not man-made, modified, or adjusted.
+Building orientation may rotate by 22.5 degrees by waiver, based on demonstrating that natural landscape features preclude meeting building orientation standards and that those features were not man-made, modified, or adjusted.